Ericsson/codechecker/docs/user_guide.md

 # Available CodeChecker commands

-## 1. log mode:
+## 1. `log` mode

-Just build your project and create a log file but do not invoke the source code analysis.
+The first step in performing an analysis on your project is to record information about the files in your project for the analyzers.
+This is done by recording a build of your project, which is done by the command `CodeChecker log`.

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker log [-h] -o LOGFILE -b COMMAND [-q]